angusryoung/react-game/README.md

 3. Select your move: ⛰️ Rock, 🧻 Paper, or ✂️ Scissors
 4. Wait for your opponent to make their choice
 5. See who wins!
 The game automatically resets after 3 seconds

-## 🚀 Getting Started

-### Local Development

-Simply open `index.html` in your web browser.
-No build process or server required!